 IRS CP 40 Notice — Account Assigned to Private Collections

 If you receive notice CP40, that means the IRS has assigned your account to a private collection agency.
-The IRS started outsourcing some collections in 2015, and if the agency hasn’t been able to contact you or reach a resolution on your tax debt, you may receive this notice.
+The IRS started outsourcing some collections in 2015, and if the agency hasn’t been able to contact you or reach a resolution on your tax debt, you may receive this notice or the CP140 notice which is very similar.

 To get help now, contact us at the W Tax Group today or keep reading for an overview of what to expect.